Robust Low-Rank Sparse Framework for Video-Based Affective Computing: Methodology

-where $\Theta$ and $\Phi$ are projection operators, and $\Gamma_{\text{graph}}$ is the graph aggregation operator.
-This operation establishes long range relational consistency among spatiotemporal nodes, enhancing emotional coherence under dynamic variations.

-By jointly integrating multi-scale structural cues, global temporal consistency, and relational graph modeling, the \MC\ achieves a representational equilibrium between low-rank stability and sparse dynamic sensitivity.
-This produces a unified affective embedding that is globally coherent yet locally responsive, forming a structurally principled foundation for spatiotemporal affect understanding.
+where $\Theta$ and $\Phi$ are projection operators and $\Gamma_{\text{graph}}$ is the graph aggregation operator.
+The affinity matrix $\mathcal{A}$ establishes long-range relational consistency among spatiotemporal nodes, allowing distant but semantically consistent affect evidence to reinforce each other.
+This is particularly beneficial when transient cues are spatially localized or temporally short-lived: relational aggregation helps recover coherent semantics by linking them to supportive contexts across space and time.
+By jointly integrating multi-scale structural cues, global temporal consistency, and relational graph modeling, \MC~achieves a representational equilibrium between low-rank stability and sparse dynamic sensitivity, yielding a unified affective embedding that is globally coherent yet locally responsive.